ohxxx/typora-light-texture-theme/EXAMPLE.md

-# Example for XXX Theme
+# Example For Light-Texture Theme

 [TOC]